reddyrr1814/IQ_Prediction/README.md

  3. `hcp_hybrid.ipynb` — run generalizability experiments using HCP or alternative data.

 Data
--The ABIDE dataset is publicly available at https://fcon_1000.projects.nitrc.org/indi/abide/.
+- The ABIDE dataset is publicly available at https://fcon_1000.projects.nitrc.org/indi/abide/.
--The HCP dataset is publicly available at BALSA.
+- The HCP dataset is publicly available at BALSA.

 Dependencies
 - Python 3.8+ recommended.